amazon-archives/aws-sdk-react-native/README.md

+Hi!
+This developer preview is currently under review and we will be looking to merge the contents in the future under a single repository for all AWS React Native functionality.
+In the meantime, we recommend you leverage the official [AWS JavaScript SDK with React Native support](https://github.com/aws/aws-sdk-js).

+---

 # AWS SDK for React Native

 We’re excited to offer a developer preview of the AWS SDK for React Native.
 The SDK includes support for the following services: